Potentiated remedies contain almost nothing. In most cases – literally nothing.

 The more we get into these questions, the more we keep our attention on that emptiness/potential that’s behind our remedies and the parts we perceive, the more we immerse ourselves into Totality.

 One day our attention recognizes that Totality as its Home or Self.
 It comes to rest.
-Our little personal attention dissolves (again, that sounds and feels like diluting a substance making a potentiated remedy up until nothing is left) in that big ATTENTION/ EMPTINESS.
+Our little personal attention dissolves (again, that sounds and feels like diluting a substance making a potentiated remedy up until literally nothing is left) in that big ATTENTION/ EMPTINESS.

 When no our personal attention is left (see the highest potency to find out how it happens at a smaller scale in the remedy making process) it is only ATTENTION that prevails.